Removing duplicates to get unique values out of an array can be a common task to perform. Languages like Ruby have built-in methods like uniq

 Using a Set to remove duplicates by default

-by default contains only unique values and can achieve the results you’re aiming for.
+by default, contains unique values and can achieve the results you’re aiming for.

 Go for a Set